 Whether you are a bird watcher, hunter, boating enthusiast or stargazer, binoculars are very useful.
 Their potential isn't limited to these activities but they are some of the most common.
 Binoculars are commonly used with these and other activities because sometimes, being able to really enjoy nature or spot the game you're hunting, binoculars can be a great help.
 In this review site, you’ll find side-by-side comparisons and detailed reviews of some of the best all-round use, standard Binoculars, along with a few tips to help you get the pair that will benefit you the most.
-Also, check out our articles on binoculars in our Learning Center to get additional information.
+The Celestron Symaster, the PENTAX DCF CS 8x42, and the Bushnell Excursion HD are our favorite binoculars.
+If you want to learn more about binoculars, check out our articles on binoculars.

 The first thing you need to take into consideration is the activity for which you'll be using them.
 This particular site reviews general purpose binoculars that aren’t specialized to any single activity.
 Activities like stargazing require binoculars with much higher magnification than ones for bird watching.
 In general, a few things make up a good set of binoculars.
 We've broken them down and defined these essential parts so you can find the one that works for you.
 They broke down into the following categories.